Germany lifts restrictions for descendants of Nazi victims to get citizenship | DW | 25.06.2021

 But for over six decades obstacles kept many descendants of German-born ancestors from claiming that right.

 The new bill that was brought into parliament in March and has now been passed, makes it possible for a large number of descendants of Nazi victims to obtain German citizenship.
-This affects descendants of those who were stripped of their citizenship or who lost it when they took on the nationality of their new home or if they were denied citizenship arbitrarily by the Nazis.
-It removes deadlines and also enshrines the abolition of previous restrictions making German citizenship available also for descendants of German mothers and for children born out of wedlock.
+This affects descendants of those who were stripped of their citizenship or lost it when they took on the nationality of their new home, or who were denied citizenship arbitrarily by the Nazis.
+It removes deadlines and abolishes previous restrictions.
+Under the new rules, German citizenship is now also available to descendants of German mothers and to children born out of wedlock.

 British lawyer Felix Couchman was one of the people who had been lobbying for years for a change in legislation.